codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+When Gmail first launched, how much storage did it provide for your email?
- 1. Comprehensive documentation
+ 1. Unlimited
- 2. Individuals and interactions
+ 2. 5GB
- 3. Customer collaboration
+ 3. 512MB
- 4. Responding to change
+ 4. 1GB

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  1GB
 </details>